DelhinRharl/Leaderboard/README.md

 # Leaderboard

 This is the first project in the APIs week at Microverse.
-It is a basic leaderboard with the use of custom Api from Microverse capstone Project
+It is a basic leaderboard with the use of custom Apis from Microverse capstone Project

 ![screenshot](./lead.png)